 How DD Companionship Works

-There will be no rigid rule about the minimum or maximum number of ‘jobs’ to debrief before being Acknowledged as a safe, loving, effective doula.
+There will be no rigid rule about the minimum or maximum number of ‘jobs’ to debrief before being Acknowledged as a safe, loving, effective doula, however, it is universally accepted that having support and the opportunity to deeply reflect on your first handful of experiences is goof practice.
 The Companion and DD will agree between them how long they work together.
 There will be an expectation that DDs will not be Acknowledged as having completed their Companionship period until they have completed 5 births and/or 5 postnatal jobs and they will have experienced a variety of different situations.
 However, there will be new doulas who have lots of birth or postnatal experience before joining the DD community, and the Companion will be free to take this into account and Acknowledge the new doula sooner if they wish.

 New doulas will be invited to pick a ‘primary’ Companion for the Acknowledgment Process but will be encouraged to access other Companions for different needs or to debrief particular situations.